 Center for the Arts

-Striving to be an artistic resource by offering opportunities for performance and exhibition by students, local and regional professionals and national and international artists, the Center For The Arts also provides a wide range of high quality performing arts and visual arts for campus, state and region.
+Striving to be an artistic resource by offering opportunities for performance and exhibition by students, local and regional professionals and national and international artists, Center for the Arts also provides a wide range of high quality performing arts and visual arts for campus, state and region.

 - Mainstage Theater – 1,750 seats

 - UB Art Gallery – 6,500 square feet of exhibition space on 2 floors

 - Atrium Lobby – Vaulted ceiling with a capacity for standing reception for 2000 people.
 Can accommodate 600 people seated at tables.

 - Drama Theater – 400 seats – principal performing space for the Department of Theater and Dance

 - Screening Room – 200 seats for the Department of Media Study

 - Green Room – has full kitchen and video system

 - Black Box Theatre - has a 150 seat capacity which can be used for experimental theater as well as multi-media presentations.